luisenrico/luisenrico/README.md

-## Mirrors how engineers design reliable systems: fewer moving parts, fewer failure modes.
+## This mirrors how engineers design reliable systems: fewer moving parts, fewer failure modes.

 | In our school we were thought about front-end, back-end, JavaScript frameworks, SEO fundamentals, Vercel, React and so on.